neuefische/wd-flipped-classroom-curriculum/sessions/js-callback-functions/js-callback-functions.md

 ## Learning Objectives

-In this session you learn:

-- [ ] what a callback function is
+- Understanding the concept of callback functions
-- [ ] how to write an inline callback function
+- Using an anonymous callback function
-- [ ] how to use a named function as a callback function
+- Using a named function as a callback function
-- [ ] what a higher order function is
+- Knowing what a higher order function is

 ---

 ## Callback Functions

-A callback function is a function that is passed `as an argument` into another function.
+A callback function is a function that is passed **as an argument** into another function.

 The outer function can execute this callback function at the correct moment or multiple times, for
 example: